vuw-research-computing/raapoi-docs/docs/new_mod.md

 # .bashrc
 ```

-After you have made that change logout and logback in to have the new module system loaded.
+After you have made that change logout and log back in to have the new module system loaded.
 You can test it's working by loading a toolchain.
 ```bash
 module load foss/2020a
 ```